 Natural light streams in through sliding French doors in this transitional family room.
-A beautiful plantation-grown mango wood end table displays a vase of wildflowers and repurposed red lamp.
+A beautiful mango-wood end table displays a vase of wildflowers and repurposed red lamp.
 The contemporary sectional features durable, weatherproof pillows made to endure varying temperatures in the indoor/outdoor room.

 Oversized cushioned wicker chairs shaded by a muted umbrella, offer comfort before the outdoor fireplace – with inset birdhouse – constructed in multicolored stonework.
 A complementary walkway borders manicured rows of shrubbery which form a perimeter around beds of wildflowers.
 Accent pillows on the chairs draw from the color of the surrounding greenery.